 However, there are certain habits that can help you lower high lymphocytes, such as avoiding sugary foods, increasing your intake of omega-3 fatty acids and improving your vitamin C and D intake.
 Moderate exercise is also recommended.

 Low lymphocyte counts

 This is called lymphopenia, when the number of lymphocytes is below 1300 / ml.
 Lymphopenia is commonly detected in individuals whose immune system is subjected to immuno suppressive treatments such as Chemotherapy.
 You can take a look at what happens if your lymphocytes count is low for more information.

-If you want to read similar articles to What Is The Normal Range Of Lymphocyte Count, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to What Is The Normal Range Of Lymphocyte Count, we recommend you browse around our Diseases & secondary effects category.

 - Having a high lymphocyte count is usually no surprise, as this is normally the consequence of having a certain illness.

 - When reading your blood test results, it's much more important to read the absolute number of lymphocytes rather than the percentage, as this will give you a more accurate idea of whether your lymphocyte range is normal.